Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

 If opting for the CNAME Method,

 - Choose the desired HOSTED ZONE.
+- Put the Loadbalancer address in the `value- text box`
 - Click on the "Create Record" button to proceed.

 ![alt text](images/25.41.png)